mikesprague/localweather/README.md

     - console.logging currently
     - [ ] add function for nice time format
   - [ ] (?) add link to reset/clear cache
+- [ ] use async/await where it makes sense